 Its important to understand the distinction between Social Media-influenced SERPs rankings on Google, versus the visitors Social Media networks send to you.
 These are vaguely related but vastly different measurement metrics.

-If you’d to get your business profile raised on Social Media networks, get a website audit today to learn how we can help .
+If you’d to get your business profile raised on Social Media networks, get a get a free web site audit today to learn how we can help .